GENERAL INFORMATION: 503-823-4000

 1. Payment of restoration fees, civil penalties, or civil remedies resulting from City or Street Tree enforcement actions; and

 2. Voluntary contributions

 D. Administration of Urban Forestry Fund.
 The Urban Forestry Fund is administered by the City Forester, maintained in a dedicated separate account, and is independent of the general fund.
 Any balance in the Urban Forestry Fund will be carried forward into subsequent fiscal years.

 The City Forester may accept, on behalf of the City, gifts and contributions which are specifically designated for the purpose of planting or maintaining trees within the City.
 Gifts may include: nursery stock and planting supplies, vehicles, tools, pro bono consultation, education and outreach services, and real property for the purposes of open space and tree planting or preservation.
 Contributions may also be made to the Tree Planting and Preservation Fund or Urban Forestry Fund as described in this Chapter.
 Nothing in this Section obligates the City Forester to accept such gifts when the City Forester determines it is not in the best interests of the City to do so.

 A. Tree Planting and Preservation Fund.
-The report will include a general inventory by watershed of the funds collected and number and types of trees planted or area protected through preservation easements or acquisition.
+The report will include a general inventory of the funds collected and number and types of trees planted or area protected through preservation easements or acquisition.

 B. The Urban Forestry Fund.
 The report will include an accounting of revenues collected and expenditures.